Ins8ne/Finance-Expense-Tracker/Readme.md

 ## Viewing Summaries in Markdown Format

 After each start of the Finance Expense Tracker, multiple summaries will be automatically generated and saved in Markdown format in the `/finances` folder.
-This allows you to easily view and share your expense summaries.
+These files are overwritten each time you start the script.
+This allows you to easily view and share your most recent expense summaries.

 Here's how the `/finances` folder and a daily summary file might look: